Trag0z/procAnim/README.md

 # procAnim

 This is the project I developed for my bachelor's thesis.
-Since then, I used it as a starting point for a hobby game project.
+Since then, I used it as the starting point for a hobby game project.
+The finished thesis can be found in the thesis_cleanup branch.

 Abstract: